Marcquise Reed

-Marcquise DeAndre Reed (born April 21, 1995) is an American professional basketball player for Trabzonspor of the Basketbol Süper Ligi (BSL).
+Marcquise DeAndre Reed (born April 21, 1995) is an American-born naturalized Georgian professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
 He played college basketball for Clemson.
+Married in 2025 and has one son born in 2022.

 High school career

 Reed attended St. Vincent Pallotti High School, where he was coached by Shae Johnson.
 His teammate, former St. John's and Texas Tech player Tariq Owens, received more attention from college coaches, who were often surprised by the play of Reed.
 As a senior, he transferred to Capitol Christian Academy and averaged 31.2 points per game, He received scholarship offers from the likes of Quinnipiac, Drexel, LIU-Brooklyn and UMBC and committed to Robert Morris.
 Reed cited the program's winning tradition as well as the relative proximity to his home in Maryland.